 - Antarctica is the coldest place on Earth.
 The temperature in the continent can drop below -100 degrees F (minus 73 degrees C).

-- Antarctica holds 70% of the freshwater on Earth.
+- Antarctica holds 70% of the freshwater on Earth and natural resources like geothermal energy, coal, and petroleum.

-- Antarctica is considered a desert because its inner regions receive only two inches (50 millimeters) of precipitation a year.
+- Antarctica is considered one of the deserts because its interior regions receive only two inches (50 millimeters) of precipitation per year.

 - The Hudson Bay of Canada exhibits lower gravity than other areas on Earth.